-- 1 A copy of the relevant Coursework Assessment Summary Form can be found in the Appendix, and should be photocopied by Centres, as required. - 2 Complete the information at the head of the form. - 3 List the candidates in an order which allows the information to be transferred easily for submission to Cambridge at a later stage (i.e. in candidate index number order, where this is known).
+- 1 A copy of the relevant Coursework Assessment Summary Form can be downloaded from www.cie.org.uk/samples - 2 The database will ask you for the syllabus code, after which it will take you to the correct form. - 3 List the candidates in an order which allows the information to be transferred easily for submission to Cambridge at a later stage (i.e. in candidate index number order, where this is known).
 Show the teaching group or set for each candidate.
 The initials of the teacher may be used to indicate group or set. - 4 Transfer each candidate's marks from her/his Individual Candidate Record Card to this summary form as follows: - (a) Enter the marks for writing (out of 40) and reading (out of 10 Assignment 3 only) in the relevant columns. - (b) Enter the total (out of 50) in the column headed 'Total Mark'. - (c) In the column headed 'Internally Moderated Mark', enter the mark (out of 50) awarded after internal moderation took place.
 Leave blank if not applicable.
 See Section 7.1.2 for information about internal moderation. - 5 Both the teacher/moderator completing the form and, where applicable, the internal moderator(s) must check the form, and complete and sign the bottom portion.